 A Melbourne comedian and a Sydney-based lifestyle blogger go to California...

-No, it's not the setup for a joke, it's what happened when Aussies Rhys Nicholson (@rhysnicholson) and Tara Whiteman (@taramilktea) went on a recent California road trip, visiting Los Angeles and San Francisco.
-With food, popular attractions, shopping and yes, comedic moments on the itinerary, all the highlights were filmed as part of 2 Aussies in Cali video episodes.
+No, it's not the setup for a joke, it's what happened when Aussies Rhys Nicholson (@rhysnicholson) and Tara Whiteman (@taramilktea) visited California recently, visiting Los Angeles and San Francisco.
+With food, popular attractions, shopping and yes, comedic moments on the itinerary, all the highlights were filmed as part of 2 Aussies in Cali videos.

 Rhys gives his take on Los Angeles...